The RINSE Project

 The RINSE Project applies controlled, high-performance pyrolysis to address the end-of-life challenge of insecticide-treated mosquito nets and their plastic packaging.

-Pyrolysis is a well-established thermal process that converts plastic back into fuel.
-What makes RINSE different is how the technology is engineered and deployed: under controlled conditions, with verified yields, controlled emissions, and complete destruction of both plastic polymers and insecticide residues.
+What makes RINSE different is how the technology is engineered and deployed: under controlled conditions, with verified yields, controlled emissions, and complete destruction of both plastic polymers and insecticide residues

 Key operational advantages:

-• Mobile units (up to 1 ton capacity) can be mounted on open-bed vehicles and deployed directly in villages, drastically reducing collection and transport constraints
+Mobile units (up to 1 ton capacity) can be prepared and mounted on open-bed vehicles and deployed directly in villages, drastically reducing collection and transport constraints

-• Fixed units (up to 5 tons capacity) operate in centralized facilities where return schemes are in place (e.g. old net exchanged for a new one)
+Fixed units (up to 5 tons capacity) can be operated in centralized facilities where return schemes are in place (e.g. old net exchanged for a new one)

 Why choose RINSE

-The challenge of plastic pollution is often approached with good intentions — but not all solutions truly solve the problem.
+The challenge of plastic pollution is often approached with good intentions — but not all solutions actually solve the problem.

-Methods such as crushing, melting, or basic upcycling do not remove plastic.
-They simply move it from one location or form to another, while accelerating the formation of micro- and nanoplastics.
-These particles persist in the environment and are increasingly linked to long-term risks for ecosystems and human health.
+Current methods such as crushing, burning, burying, or basic upcycling do not eliminate plastic.
+They simply move it from one location or form to another, while accelerating the formation of micro- and nanoplastics, which are increasingly linked to long-term risks for ecosystems and human health.

 What RINSE delivers:

-• Complete elimination of plastic and insecticide — not displacement
+Complete elimination of plastic and insecticide — not relocation

-• Local job creation and income generation, replacing disposal costs with value
+Local job creation and income generation, replacing disposal costs with economic value

-• A self-sustaining circular model, where waste becomes energy
+A self-sustaining circular economy model, where waste is converted into energy

-Pyrolysis itself is not a secret or a novelty.
-What is rare is a system that combines performance, safety, mobility, and scalability in real-world conditions.
+What is rare is a system that combines performance, safety, mobility, and scalability under real-world conditions.

 RINSE is not a concept.
-It is a deployable tool — built to work where the problem exists.
+It is an already available, deployable technology — built to operate where the problem exists and to solve it.

 Protection Without Pollution